pmasani/MP3/README.md

 files.

 For each please scrape and store the content of the readme files For each retrieved README file extract all URLs and DOI's in it.
+For bonus points extract bib entries as well.
 Store the results in a (compressed) json file containing a dictionary with the following keys: